sebapusch/SimpleMVC/README.md

 You can see the application at the following url: [http://localhost:8080](http://localhost:8080).

+Install on Apache

+.htaccess file is included to redirect requests to index.php file inside public directory.

 ## Routing system

 The routing system uses a PHP configuration file as follows ([config/route.php](config/route.php)):